JurgenR/aioslsk/docs/source/MESSAGES.rst

 PeerInit (Code 1)
 -----------------

-Sent after direct connection was successfully established (not as a response to a ConnectToPeer received from the server)
+Sent after direct connection was successfully established (not as a response to a :ref:`ConnectToPeer` received from the server)

+The ``ticket`` is usually 0 and was filled in with ``ticket`` value from the :ref:`SendConnectTicket` message by older versions of the client

 :Code: 1 (0x01)
 :Status: USED